Ken Macha: Coaching career

 Macha retired as a player in 1985 and joined the Expos as a major league coach in 1986.
 He spent six seasons at Montreal before moving to coaching for the California Angels at bullpen and third base.
 He then joined the Boston Red Sox organization in fall 1994.

 The 1997 season marked Macha's first as manager of the Triple-A Pawtucket Red Sox.
 In the previous two seasons he managed the Double-A Trenton Thunder to first-place finishes, including a league-best 86–56 record and another division crown in 1996.
 He was chosen to manage the American League affiliates in the Double-A All-Star Game.

 Macha then joined the Oakland Athletics as bench coach, serving under former Pirates teammate Art Howe from 1999 through 2002.
 In March 2002, the A's denied permission for the Red Sox to contact Macha about their managerial vacancy.
 Boston then hired Grady Little, while Macha spent a final season as a coach until he was tapped to succeed Howe, who became manager of the New York Mets after the season ended.

-In one of the most unusual contract moves ever, Macha's pact expired on October 8, 2005 and negotiations broke down between the two sides trying to reach a deal; eventually it broke apart and Macha was out of a job.
-Six days later—apparently after talking with the Pittsburgh Pirates, but either not being offered the managerial position there or deciding not to take it—Macha reached a deal with the Athletics and became manager once again.
-He would lead them to a division title and a sweep over the Minnesota Twins in the ALDS to advance to the American League Championship Series, which was the team's first playoff series victory since 1990.
-However, the Athletics would be swept by the Detroit Tigers.
-On October 16, 2006, he was fired by general manager Billy Beane, which occurred the same day that a report came out by ESPN that cited Macha having a tenuous relationship with the players, particularly with injured players (he referred to two places on the disabled list as "non-entities").
-The Athletics would not win another playoff series until 2020.
+Macha's pact with Oakland expired on October 8, 2005, and negotiations broke down between the two sides trying to reach a deal and Macha was out of a job.
+Six days later, after coming close to a deal with the Pittsburgh Pirates, Macha reached a deal with the Athletics and became their manager once again.
+He led them to a division title and a sweep over the Minnesota Twins in the ALDS to advance to the American League Championship Series, which was the team's first playoff series victory since 1990.
+However, the Athletics were swept by the Detroit Tigers.
+On October 16, 2006, he was fired by general manager Billy Beane, on the same day ESPN reported Macha had a tenuous relationship with the players, particularly with injured players (he referred to two placed on the disabled list as "non-entities").
+The Oakland Athletics would not win another playoff series until 2020.

 After he was dismissed from his managerial position in Oakland, the Seattle Mariners offered Macha a position as bench coach to manager Mike Hargrove, but Macha refused, citing his desire to take a year off.
 He was then offered a position as a senior adviser to Mariners GM Bill Bavasi.
 However, in April 2007, Macha accepted a part-time position as a pre- and post-game analyst for New England Sports Network, which telecasts Boston Red Sox games.

 On October 30, 2008, the Milwaukee Brewers announced Macha as the Brewers' new manager.
 Macha's Brewers finished below .500 in both 2009 and 2010.
 On October 3, 2010, it was confirmed that Macha would not return for the 2011 season.